kevinpt/opbasm/doc/index.rst

   > easy_install pip

-If you manually downloaded a source package or created a clone with Mercurial you can install Opbasm with the following command run from the base Opbasm directory:
+If you manually downloaded a source package or created a clone with Git you can install Opbasm with the following command run from the base Opbasm directory:

 .. parsed-literal::